New ways of learning

 - where relevant, the requirements of professional, statutory or regulatory governing bodies.

 Large lectures will not take place on campus.
-Where social distancing requirements can be met, on-campus learning will consist of face-to-face teaching in smaller groups.
+Where social distancing requirements can be met, on-campus learning will consist of in-person teaching in smaller groups.
 It will include tutorials or clinical, studio and laboratory sessions where relevant.

 These smaller sessions will benefit from additional safety measures, alongside high-quality online teaching, learning activities and resources.